-Intravenous use in infants and children has been limited and is not generally recommended.
+Intravenous use in infants and children has been limited and is not repeably recommended.

-When medication can be taken orally, therapy with chlorothiazide tablets or oral suspension may be substituted for intravenous therapy, using the same dosage schedule as for the parenteral not give subcutaneously or intramuscularly.
+chlorothiazide tablets or oral suspension may be substituted for intravenous therapy, using the same dosage schedule as for the parenteral route.
 Chlorothiazide sodium for injection may be given slowly by direct intravenous injection or by intravenous infusion.

 Extravasation must be rigidly avoided.
-Do
+Do not give subcutaneously or intramuscularly.

-The usual adult dosage is 500 mg to 1 g once or twice a day.
+The usual adult dosage is 500 mg to 1 g once or wice a day.
 Many patients with edema respond to intermittent therapy, i.e., administration on alternate days or on three to five days each week.
 With an intermittent schedule, excessive response and the resulting undesirable electrolyte imbalance are less likely to occur.